tomyreyes/Non-profit-finder/README.md

 ## Challenges

 It is definitely always a challenge learning an entirely new framework.
-This challenge fell during the holiday season and so I only had about 6 days I was available to work on it.
+This challenge fell during the holiday season so I only had about 6 days I was available to work on it.
 Luckily some aspects this project are similar to technologies that I have worked with in the past such as EJS, Laravel and Blade.
 Additionally, Meteor has been a technology I have always been interested in.

 My approach to learning included a variety of different resources.
 I used the documentation on Meteor s website, the Meteor forums, Youtube tutorials and following the tutorials on Meteor's website.

 I ran into some challenges while implementing packages for my project.
 In the research phase of this project I spent some time looking for recommended meteor packages I could use to streamline this project.
-Most of the packages worked great, however I found some to be tricky to work with because I would run into issues with them which I would later find out were open issues of their project.
+Most of the packages worked great, however I found some to be tricky to work with because I would run into issues with them which I would later find out are open issues on the packages github page.
 For instance, I spent some time trying to implement, autoform's quickform into my project.
 The insert form was not working and I later found out the problem I was facing is an [ongoing issue](https://github.com/aldeed/meteor-autoform/issues/1575).
 I have faced similar issues to this in regards to Simple Schema and Materialize.

 Along with this, I spent some time trying to use Blaze's data context so I could refer to this in my templates differently.
 After much confusion, I decided to no longer rely on the data context because I was receiving duplicates components in many areas of my application.
 This refactor took some time because I had to find different ways to access the same data.